About Signing up Setting up Map Storms Map Objects Legal

 Storms

-Storms are indicated by small black circles on the map.
+Storms are indicated by small black circles or trianges on the map.
 Storms that are not visible appear as a faded gray color.
 Storms that are above your horizon are bold black.
-If you have selected another station, any mutually visible storms are shown as filled-in red indicating likely scattering targets for a QSO.
+If you have selected another station, any mutually visible storms are shown as solid red or white indicating likely scattering targets for a QSO.
 You can select the storm to show path infomormation.

 When a storm is selected, its location is updated every minute based on velocity information reported by the radar.
 When new information about the cell is available the postiion/velocity will be updated.
 The info panel will display antenna headings for the both the direct and scatter (if a scattering point is selected) paths.
 The reverse headings appear in parentheses.
 The direct path distance is also shown.